 1 oz Pinnacle Caramel Apple vodka

-Combine cider, vodka and Rumchata with a few ice cubes in a cocktail shaker.
-Shake and strain into a glass.
+Combine cider, vodka and RumChata with a few ice cubes in a cocktail shaker.
+Shake vigorously for about 30 seconds and strain into a glass.
 If you wish, garnish with Caramel & Vanilla SwirlMallows.
 You could also rim the glass with caramel, cinnamon sugar, or both!

 The cider does start to separate if you let the drink sit too long, so you might want to have a cocktail stirrer handy.
 However, this cocktail is so absolutely delicious that it sitting too long really shouldn’t be an issue. :-)